 L=CELoss(yi,y'i)

-The cross-temporal multimodal fusion consists of cross-modal and inner-modal attentions. ⊘(Q,K)=softmaxQKTd, ⊗ is matrix multiplication.
-FC represents the fully-connected layer.
+The cross-temporal multimodal fusion module consists of cross-modal and inner-modal attentions. ⊘(Q,K)=softmaxQKTdand ⊗ is matrix multiplication.
+FC represents the fully connected layer.

 [fig:attention]

-TSC-based Pre-training
+TSC-Based Pre-Training

-In the last section, we predict the emotion label y'i of the video by fusing the features of different modalities and temporal segments, and the cross-temporal multiModal fusion module is supervised by the target emotion label yi during training.
-However, the supervision provided by a single emotional label is insufficient for describing the affective states throughout video segments, causing difficulty in temporal patterns mining.
-To address this problem, we design two TSC-based self-supervised tasks to pre-train the fusion module for better temporal affective patterns minining.
+We predict the emotion label y'i of the video by fusing the features of different modalities and temporal segments.
+The cross-temporal multimodal fusion module is supervised by the target emotion label yi during training.
+However, the supervision provided by a single emotional label is insufficient to describe the affective states throughout video segments, making temporal pattern mining difficult.
+To address this problem, we design two TSC-based self-supervised tasks to pre-train the fusion module for improved mining of temporal affective patterns.

 The procedure of the TSC-based self-supervised pre-training is shown in the lower part of Fig. [fig:framework].
-Specifically, we first prepend a special word [#S] to each TSC for learning the correlation between TSC semantics and video feature.
-The prepended word sequence is converted into a TSC embedding E∈R(S+1)×d by a word embedding layer:
+Specifically, we first prepend a special word [#S] to each TSC in order to learn the correlation between TSC semantics and the video feature.
+The prepended word sequence is converted into a TSC embedding E∈R(S+1)×d via a word embedding layer:

 tsc=[#S,w1,w2,...,wS]